 Position sizing

 Taking smaller positions can help to remove the emotion from trading.
-This can help you to stick with your strategy, rather than panicking and closing out of a position that might ultimately turn profitable.
+This can enable you to stick with your strategy, rather than panicking and closing out of a position that might ultimately turn profitable.

 Position sizing should be adjusted to suit the risk-return of a trading idea or to account for changing levels of market volatility.

-It is also important to clarify what “small” means to you as a trader, as this will ultimately help to instil discipline into your trading.
+It is also important to clarify what “small” means to you as a trader, as this will ultimately help to instill discipline into your trading.
 Some experienced traders prefer to limit the risk on a single trade to 1% of their available capital.

 Tip: To increase the risk-reward ratio, some traders will risk 2-5% of their total capital on a trade.